Phil-Barber/phil-barber/src/pages/books/hell-yeah-or-no.md

 My longlist:

 - start doing what I claim I want to do or stop lying to myself p8
 - Why am I doing?
-Keep my goal to of mind.
+Keep my goal top of mind.
 Optimise for it p11
 - Actions show the world who you are, and the world treats you by your actions p28
 - Empty time has the potential to be filled with great things.
 P42
 - The standard pace is for chumps p47